®

 Israel-Palestinian War (also known as: al-Aqsa Intifada, 2nd Intifada) (2001-Present; ) --Israel vs. Palestinian Authority, Hamas, Islamic Jihad and other Palestinian militias and guerilla groups.
 While overall violence has subsided, Palestinian suicide attacks still occur. as do Israeli strikes at Palestinian targets.
 Both types of actions often initiates a new cycle of attacks.
 As of 01-07-04, the prospect of a lasting peace are remote.

-Cote de Ivorie (Ivory Coast) Civil War (2002-Present) --Ivory Coast Government vs. (mostly) Muslim rebels.
+Cote de Ivorie (Ivory Coast) Civil War (2002-2007) --Ivory Coast Government vs. (mostly) Muslim rebels.
 France has several thousand "peacekeeping" troops in the nation, but France clearly favors the government.
-As of 01-07-04, it appears that the government forces are attempting to dislodge a long-term cease-fire that has held for several months.

-Nepal Civil War (1994-Present) --Nepal Government vs. Marxist rebels.
+Nepal Civil War (1994-2006) --Nepal Government vs. Marxist rebels.
 The rebels seek to destroy the Royal Monarchy and replace it with a Marxist/Maoist system.
-Attacks continue as both sides seek to gain an advantage over the other.
-As of 01-07-04.

 Please cite this source when appropriate: